 (2) Alcohol may not be consumed anywhere on the grounds of the KMC (including the dorms and in our classroom).
 This means that even though you may be able to purchase alcohol at the KMC store, there is no place on KMC for you to consume it (because you can not bring alcohol into the Lava Lounge).

 We have zero tolerance for any one caught breaking either rule 1 or 2.
 If you are caught, you will be dismissed from the class.
 There will be no second chances.

 Bottom Line: We expect you to treat each other, as well as the staff of KMC, respectfully and courteously.
 If we all do this, it will be a fabulous, fun 2 weeks.

-The course will be run in conjunction with a group from UCSD, under the direction of Professor Hubert Staudigel.
-We expect about 12 students in the UCSD and 8 students our UCD group.
+The course will be run in conjunction with a group from UC Davis, under the direction of Professor Peter Schiffman and Professor Robert Zierenberg.
+We expect about 12 students in the our group and 8 students from UCD.
 Our two groups will be together either in the classroom or in the field every day from Monday, September 6 until Friday September 17th, between 8:30 AM and 5:30 PM.
 Most mornings, we will have lectures from 8:30 AM to 10:00 AM with a short break.
 After lecture, we will take our lunches and head out on various excursions, either by walking directly from KMC or traveling in vans.
 We will have one full day off on the Sunday half way through the program.
 On this day, we will go to the beach in Punalu’u.

 The course textbook is “Volcanoes, a Planetary Perspective” by Francis and Oppenheimer (Oxford University Press, 2003).
 You must purchase this text before you leave for Hawaii.
 The UCD Bookstore has ordered enough copies for everyone in the class.
 There will be no copies for sale at KMC.
 Please start reading the text before you arrive.